spencercarli/react-native-js-navigator-example/tutorials/navigator-tutorial.md

 Okay, there's a bit going on here.
 First off we're setting up a `sceneStyles` array for the containing scene view as the styles can be different between screens.

 We then determine whether a screen should be animated.
 An animation only makes sense when there is more than 1 screen in the stack.
-We also want to apply the styles to the active/last screen.
+We also only want to apply the styles to the active/last screen.

 We then use a `transform` style, where we target the `translateX` value, to apply the `this._animatedValue` value.
 When you use `useNativeDriver` you're limited on which values you can modify - transform props are one of them!